besionisrael/BRAPS-FabricNetworkLab/cop-network/README.md

-# Vehicle Registration Process on Hyperledger Fabric Network (Running the Network)
+# Running the Network - Vehicle Registration Process on Hyperledger Fabric Network

 This guide demonstrates how to set up and use a vehicle registration process example application with smart contracts on a Hyperledger Fabric network.